 It is also important to capture setting, configuration and measurements during commissioning as such information provides a useful reference when replacing equipment.
-It ensures that any replacement equipment is configured the same as the original and allows a repeat of identical tests to confirm correct operations.
+More complex systems may include a software or firmware version which should be noted.
+This ensures that any replacement equipment is configured the same as the original and allows a repeat of identical tests to confirm correct operations.
+Spare units can then be configured if required to be sent to a site.

 Consistent configuration, setup and testing of common equipment can aid in the early identification of common faults, aiding in the adoption of a proactive approach to rectification before unplanned failure.